petanska/base/navigation.md

 - Jump to end of current word – Option+Right Arrow
 - Jump to beginning of all text – Command+Up Arrow
 - Jump to end of all text – Command+Down Arrow
-#Add Shift to any of those to make selections.
+#^Add Shift to any of those to make selections.

 - Change keyboard language – Control+Space
 - Mount external Network – Command+K (in Finder)